There is nothing in this guide that cannot be easily discovered with some experimentation, but showing some examples will save some time.

 Find the examples of a long text option, with and without incorporated newlines, at

-option string is very long, the YAD dialog gets very tall,
+For some reason, when the --text option string is very long, the YAD dialog gets very tall,

 many times taller than necessary to contain the text.
-Even setting the --height
+Even setting the --height fails to

 overcome this unfortunate formatting problem.

-option, or simple size the dialog to fit the long text.
+--fixed will honor the --height option, or simple size the dialog to fit the long text.

-option to create a thick border around the dialog, but, instead,
+I had expected the --borders option to create a thick border around the dialog, but, instead,

-option creates space between the dialog’s border and its contents.
+the --borders option creates space between the dialog’s border and its contents.
 It behaves

 like the CSS padding property.